TheGoodlike13/liberty_or_death/README.md

 SFC /SCANNOW found no problems in safe mode!
 Woweeeeeee!

 What about KB947821 update?
 Bupkis.
 All 1GB of useless junk that gets stuck in "initializing" stage.
 With no good way to fix it.
-Nothing I'm about to do.
+Nothing I'm about to bother doing, anyway.

 I can't be the only person thinking this now: we really need a second opinion.
 That's right!
 Let's try a different VM software and see if we get similar results!